List of Soul Reapers in Bleach: Kōga Kuchiki

 Koga's zanpakutō is Muramasa (村正), an illusion-type weapon that also possesses the ability to release other zanpakutō spirits from their wielders; it later orchestrates a zanpakutō rebellion.
 Its shikai command is "Whisper" (囁け, sasayake).
 When released, Muramasa glows purple and emits a similarly colored wave of energy that causes all nearby zanpakutō to turn against their wielders, enabling Koga to end conflicts without having to attack anyone himself.
 His bankai, Mukōjōchū Muramasa (無鉤条誅村正), allows Muramasas spirit to manifest its true form (also named Muramasa) in the real world; this is preceded by the expulsion of a large volume spiritual energy which affects all nearby zanpakutō causing their own spirits to manifest.
 Muramasa may appear right beside Koga when summoned or at a distance away, as he is able to hear Koga's call wherever he is, and can manifest his sealed form as well as use his powers independently.
 Muramasa is also able to break into the inner world of an opponent and force their zanpakutōs spirit to submit to his will.

 The connection between Koga and Muramasa degrades over time as the former becomes increasingly hateful and vengeful, overconfident in his abilities, and paranoid to the point of mental instability.
 Accessing his zanpakutōs power becomes difficult to almost impossible and, after Koga physically abuses Muramasa, it never responds to his call again, as the disconnect between them—Kōga believes a zanpakutō to be nothing more than a tool for killing, unequal to its wielder—grows too severe.
 Koga eventually breaks Muramasas blade in two, considering the sword useless to one as powerful as himself.
 When confronted by Yamamoto and Ginrei, Muramasa does not come to Koga's aid as their connection is gone, and the two are able to seal Koga away.
 Hundreds of years later, in the Zanpakutō Rebellion arc, Muramasa returns after discovering that Koga is not actually dead and orchestrates a series of events in order to break the seal and release his old master.
 Upon freeing Koga, Muramasa offers his power to him once again, but Koga, believing Muramasa had abandoned him all this time, tries to kill him instead.
 Koga discards his sword entirely during a subsequent battle with Byakuya, who eventually kills him.

-He is voiced by Isshin Chiba in the Japanese version of the anime and David Vincent in the English dub.
+He is voiced by Isshin Chiba in the original Japanese version of the anime and David Vincent in the English dub.